hgn/jauu-net/content/posts/ai-powered-email-workflow.md

 **ChatGPT Summary Generator** that integrates nicely with my OfflineIMAP–NeoMutt–Notmuch setup.

-> Sorry for the clickbait title — it’s really just an email-to-ChatGPT fanout. ;-)
+> Sorry for the clickbait — it’s just an email-to-ChatGPT fan-out.
+No
+> proprietary Google/Microsoft stuff involved.
+For extra privacy, point it at
+> your local Ollama setup.

 # Email Base Setup